Woodbrooke is an international Quaker learning and research organisation based in Britain.

 Woodbrooke offers opportunities for learning:

-- Through courses we run at our Quaker study centre in Birmingham, and at other venues such as Swarthmoor Hall.
+- With our residential courses and day events, we run at our Quaker Centre in Birmingham, and at other venues such as Swarthmoor Hall in Cumbria.

-Woodbrooke’s centre in Selly Oak, a Grade II listed Georgian manor house with 60 bedrooms and 9 meeting rooms could be the perfect venue for your next meeting or conference and as a base to stay for visitors to Birmingham.
+The Woodbrooke Centre is a Grade II listed Georgian manor house in Selly Oak, Birmingham.
+With 60 bedrooms and 9 meeting rooms it could be the perfect venue for your next meeting or conference or as a base to stay for visitors to Birmingham and the surrounding areas.

 Did you know?

-Today, as well as running courses at our Quaker study centre in Birmingham we run courses in Quaker meetings, at other venues and online.
+Today, as well as running courses the Woodbrooke Centre in Birmingham we run courses in Quaker meetings, at other venues and online.
 The ways we offer Quaker learning have changed but the original vision remains the same.
 Our mission today is still fostering a vital Friends’ ministry.
 For us, encouraging and enabling ministry is at the core of our Quaker approach to learning, whether that ministry is faith, witness, love or service.